Fajrinmk/advancedprogrammingtutorial/tutorial-4/README.md

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+Eager pros
+ - it always checks is the instance is available or not
+ - it never checks nullity

+Eager cons
+ - it wastes a lot of resources, especially sometimes we don't need this method

+Lazy Pros

+ - it can tell if an instance is already created or not
+ - it only creates an instance when needed, this saves a lot of resources

+Lazy Cons

+ - it checks the nullity of an instance for every each call